JuliaGraphics/Luxor.jl/docs/src/howto/simplegraphics.md

 ![arc](../assets/figures/rule.png)

-Use the `boundingbox` keyword argument to crop the ruled lines with a BoundingBox.
+Use the `boundingbox` keyword argument to crop the ruled lines where they cross the boundaries of a BoundingBox.

 ```@example
 using Luxor # hide